the-full-stack/website/docs/course/2022/lecture-5-deployment/index.md

 #### Horizontal Scaling

-If you\'re going to scale up to a large number of users interacting with your model, it\'s not going to be enough to get the most efficiency out of one server.
-At some point, you\'ll need to scale horizontally to have traffic going to multiple copies of your model running on different servers.
+If you're going to scale up to a large number of users interacting with your model, it's not going to be enough to get the most efficiency out of one server.
+At some point, you'll need to scale horizontally to have traffic going to multiple copies of your model running on different servers.
 This is called **horizontal scaling**.
 This technique involves taking traffic that would usually go to a single machine and splits